-Pregnancy and breast-feeding
+Pregnancy, breast-feeding and fertility

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
 Omeprazole is excreted in breast milk but is not likely to influence the child when therapeutic doses are used.
-Your doctor will decide whether you can take Romep if you are breast-feeding.
+Your doctor will decide whether you can take Omeprazole if you are breast-feeding.